decentraland/sdk7-utils/README.md

 ### Smooth path

 To make an entity follow a smooth path over a period of time, use `utils.paths.startSmoothPath`.
 The smooth path is composed of multiple straight line segments put together.
 You only need to supply a series of fixed path points and a smooth curve is drawn to pass through all of these.
-You must specify an amount of segments via `segmentCount` argument.
+You must specify an amount of segments via `segmentCount` argument. `faceDirection` argument works for smooth paths too.

-> Tip: Each segment takes at least one frame to complete.
-Avoid using more than 30 segments per second in the duration of the path, or the entity will move significantly slower while it stops for each segment.

 This example makes entity follow a smooth path that's subdivided into 20 segments, over a period of 10 seconds.
 The curve passes through four key points.